botanix-labs/Macbeth/docs/botanix/reth-fork.md

 Currently, we have a complex setup where:
 - Reth crates are mixed with our custom business logic
 - Changes are applied directly to a cloned reth repository
-- No clear separation between extensibility improvements and business logic
 - Difficult to track what has been modified and why
 - Hard to contribute changes back upstream